Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Carotid-cavernous fistulas are abnormal connections between the cavernous sinus and the internal carotid artery, external carotid artery, their branches, or both.
+Carotid-cavernous fistulas are abnormal communications between the cavernous sinus and the internal carotid artery, external carotid artery, their branches, or both.
 There are two broad categories of carotid-cavernous fistulas—direct and indirect—each with a different clinical presentation.
-In this article, the author discusses the clinical presentation, pathogenesis, and methods of diagnosis for this disease entity.
-This article provides an in-depth review of the current treatments for carotid-cavernous sinus fistulas, including the endovascular repair via transarterial or transvenous embolization.
+In this article, the author discusses the clinical presentation, pathogenesis, and methods of diagnosis for this condition.
+This article provides an in-depth review of the current treatments for carotid-cavernous sinus fistulas, including endovascular repair via transarterial or transvenous embolization.

 • Carotid-cavernous sinus fistulas are abnormal connections between the cavernous sinus and the carotid arterial system. | |